pkp/pkp-docs/admin-guide/en/statistics.md

 # Statistics

-This chapter of the Administrator's Guide provides a general overview of usage statistics in Open Journal Systems \(OJS\) and by extension in Open Monograph Press \(OMP\).
+This chapter of the Administrator's Guide provides a general overview of statistics in Open Journal Systems \(OJS\) and by extension in Open Monograph Press \(OMP\).
 It contains general usage guidelines for common scenarios suitable for editors and journal managers to use.
 It also contains a fair bit of technical detail suitable for systems administrators.
 Where possible we have tried to distinguish between both areas of expertise.

+The types of statistics available in OJS 3.2 and later are Articles, Editorial Activity, and Users.
+There is also a Report Generator section for producing various reports from some of the available data.

 The development of this chapter has been funded by the Government of Canada via a grant from Canadian Heritage and by the Canadian Association of Learned Journals / Association canadienne des revues savantes.
 Public Knowledge Project provided additional in-kind assistance toward the development of this project.